Just as he who called you is holy, so be holy in all you do...

 and even Biblical scholars don’t always agree; ultimately, JESUS IS THE ANSWER.

-Tonight, we are starting a SOAP study* of Titus. (*SOAP study: Scripture, Observation, Application, Prayer and
+Tonight, we are finishing the SOAP study* of Titus. (*SOAP study: Scripture, Observation, Application, Prayer and

 Questions.)

-Reminder that there is no specific prerequisites or formal “membership” required to attend.
-The purpose of tonight is
+Reminder: there is no specific prerequisites or formal “membership” required to attend.
+The purpose of tonight is to

-to come together, read and study God’s word, develop an understanding, grow in our faith and have a friendly
+come together, read and study God’s word, develop an understanding, grow in our faith and have a friendly discussion.

-discussion.
-Please keep in mind that we are all in different places of our faith journey; we all come from various
+Please keep in mind that we are all in different places of our faith journey; we all come from various backgrounds, have

-backgrounds, have different points of view.
-It does not matter if you’ve been a believer for 10 seconds, or 10-years;
+different points of view.
+It does not matter if you’ve been a believer for 10 seconds, or 10-years; everyone is welcome;

 If there are different points of view, we should not feel attacked or be hostile to one another; it is our different points